-Recent figures from Freddie Mac show that mortgage refinances surged in the first quarter of 2020, with nearly $400 billion first home loans refinanced.
+Recent figures from Freddie Mac show that mortgage refinances surged in the first quarter of 2021, with about $2.8 trillion first home loans refinanced.
 However, as it turns out, refinancing your mortgage might actually be more expensive than purchasing a new home.

 This surprised us, too — why would there be a difference at all?

 We investigated how refinancing rates and new purchase home loan rates are set and found several reasons for this rate disparity.
 On top of the rate difference, mortgage refinancing is even more difficult to qualify for, given the current economy.

 Refinancing your existing mortgage can absolutely make sense in terms of interest savings, but don’t rule out buying a new home instead.

 Before rushing to refinance your home, read on to gather the information you need to make the right financial decision for your situation.

 Just as mortgage rates have stumbled, banks and lenders have tightened the screws on borrowers due to COVID-19, requiring higher credit scores and down payment amounts.
 Chase, for example, raised its minimum FICO score requirements for home purchases and refinances to 700 with a down payment requirement of at least 20%.